 Jan Grimberg joined DSM in 1988 and since then has held various technical, marketing and sales, and business positions in both Material Science and Life Science businesses of DSM.
 He has lived and worked in a number of different countries around the world.

 Levent holds a Ph.D. in Electrical Engineering from the University of Maryland and undergraduate degrees in engineering and mathematics from Bogazici University in Turkey.
-He has published extensively in technical journals and holds 14 patents.
+He has published extensively in technical journals and holds 14 patents and numerous awards for his pioneering work in high speed data communications and broadband access.
 An accomplished speaker, Levent is often invited to speak at industry events as well as present papers.

 Katherine is a Partner and Co-Founder at 38 North Solutions, a boutique consulting firm that provides a suite of business strategy, public policy and communications services to innovative businesses and organizations.
 Katherine is currently President of GRID Alternatives Mid-Atlantic and Co-Chair of the World Economic Forum‘s Future of Energy Global Future Council.
 Katherine served as President of the GridWise Alliance, advocating for nearly $5 billion in funding for smart grid projects in the Recovery Act.
 Prior to that role, Katherine was a policy advisor for Good Energies, Inc., a private investment company with a portfolio in clean energy technologies of nearly $6 billion.
 She co-directed the American Bioenergy Association, working with the states of Maryland and New Jersey to develop renewable portfolio standards.
 At the National Renewable Energy Laboratory (NREL), Katherine led buildings research and then managed government relations in Washington, DC.
 Katherine spent a decade at Virginia Power, designing overhead and underground electrical systems for commercial and residential developments.
 Katherine studied electrical engineering at Northern Virginia Community College and holds degrees from Cornell University and the Sorbonne.
 Katherine is part of The Energy Gang podcast through Greentech Media.